klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 Whether the researches linked to above are right or not, life is about to get harder for the non-vaccinated population: travel restrictions, vaccine passport, etc.

-Getting the vaccine would allow me to continue to enjoy life.
+Getting the vaccine would make it easier for me to continue to enjoy life.

 #### Reason 3: to be with the majority

 This is a weak argument, I will admit.
 I had a hard time coming up with a third one.
 However, it is true that NOT being on the side of the majority has a cost, at least psychologically, and sometimes economically.

-You have to justify yourself, you can be ostracized, etc.
+You have to justify yourself, you can be ostracized, etc. Being on the side of the majority is usually the more comfortable choice.